4Tel/bash_script/script/files/README.md

 # Files
-* entering: set auto entering directories and auto entering
+* bookmark: set bookmark directories and go to bookmark